 Responsibility to the Environment—Keep Waterways Clean

-While the effect of a single boat on our rivers, lakes, and coastal waters may seem insignificant, multiply that impact by the millions of boats on the waterways today.
+While the effect of a single vessel on our rivers, lakes, and coastal waters may seem insignificant, multiply that impact by the millions of vessels on the waterways today.
 To preserve and protect the waters, wildlife, and aquatic vegetation enjoyed while boating, each person must be responsible.

 Keep waterways clean and disease-free by disposing of waste properly.

-- If your boat is equipped with an installed toilet (marine sanitation device), make sure no sewage is discharged into the water.
+- If your vessel is equipped with an installed toilet (marine sanitation device), make sure no sewage is discharged into the water.
 Empty the holding tanks only into pump-out stations.

 - Don't throw any litter overboard.
 Bring all trash back on shore to dispose of properly.
 Be sure to retrieve anything that blows overboard.